morehovschi/words-in-context/README.md

 That is, in order to learn a language, start by consuming interesting and comprehensible content (for example movies) in your target language.
 But the difficulty in the beginning is that almost none of the input is comprehensible.

-This app allows for studying subtitle files ahead of time, and memorize words and sentences that occur in the movie/episode.
+This app allows for studying subtitle files ahead of time and memorizing words and sentences that occur in the movie/episode.
 This should make the content a bit more comprehensible and speed up (and make more enjoyable) the initial stages of language learning.

 ### Word classification
 The metric used for classification is the TF-IDF metric, not raw frequency, as frequency tends to prioritize stop words (e.g. "a”, “the”, “is”, “are”), which are common in any given text and not particularly interesting memorizable vocabulary.
-TF-IDF can be summarized as "word frequency divided by number of documents word occurs in" - so it prioritizes words common in our target document, but uncommon in others.
+TF-IDF can be summarized as "word frequency divided by number of documents word occurs in" - so it prioritizes words common in a target document, but uncommon in others.
 Thus it shows words most likely to be relevant for memorizing ahead of watching a movie/episode.

 In addition, words-in-context offers name filtering, a best effort algorithm to filter out proper nouns (e.g. "Bob", "Alice", "Greenland"),